minvws/nl-covid19-coronacheck-app-coordination/docs/providing-test-results.md

 Notes:

 * The useragent will be anonimized.
-* HTTP POST is used instead of a GET to aid in preventing logging/caching of the token.
+* HTTP POST is used instead of a GET to aid in preventing logging/caching of the token or code.

 ### Returning a 'pending' state